Skip to Content

 • Create a folder on your computer (e.g., flute-cms)

-• Extract the downloaded archive to this folder
+• Extract the downloaded archive into this folder

-• Use an FTP client (FileZilla, WinSCP, or built-in hosting file manager)
+• Use an FTP client (FileZilla, WinSCP, or the built-in hosting file manager)

 3. Upload files:

-• Go to the site root folder (usually public_html, www, or htdocs)
+• Navigate to the site root folder (usually public_html, www, or htdocs)

 • Upload ALL files from the extracted archive